gdgunnars/adlo/README.md

 Known Issues
 -------

-Windows users might not be able able sort files where the length of the path is more than 255 characters long.
-The script will output those paths if that happens.
+Windows users might not be able able to sort files where the length of the path is more than 255 characters long.
+The script will output those paths to the log file (if specified) if that happens.